 The offense is subject to the 42.04 free speech defense, requiring an order to disperse under certain circumstances.[2]

-You can be charged with Funeral Service Disruptions if the state’s attorneys believe that each of the elements of 42.055(b) as described in the section above have been met.
+You can be charged with Funeral Service Disruptions in Texas if the state’s attorneys believe that each of the elements of §42.055(b) as described in the section above have been met.

-What is the punishment for Funeral Service Disruptions?
+What is the statute of limitations for Funeral Service Disruptions in Texas?

 Legal References: